 Graphics, licensing, and copyright dates as age clues

 A small line under the print may show a year or licensor.
-That graphic lace can pin the date quickly.
+That copyright line can pin the production date quickly.
 Study screen print texture and cracking ink.
 Older prints often crack with a soft feel.

 Iconic vintage band tee designs follow tour years.
 Match the art and venue list to history.
-If you chase band tees vintage finds, save screenshot comps.
+If you collect vintage band tees, save comparison screenshots of known authentic prints.
 They help you spot mismatches fast.

 Fabric traits that pair with true vintage single stitch